LegitCamper/Triangular-Arbitrage/README.md

 # Instructions (Linux Only)
-- Enter the Orderbook directory
+- Download the latest release and unzip it
-- `chmod +x build_binaries.sh && ./build_binaries.sh` - Builds binaries
-- `cd bin && chmod +x run.sh && ./run.sh` - Runs binaries
+- `chmod +x run.sh && ./run.sh`

-- Wait until you find an abritrage
+# Does it make money?
+- Well it can, just not consistently
+- I need to find ways to make it faster (Maybe even use a faster language)